Bobcatou/broken-link-checker/readme.txt

 1. Reactivate the plugin.
 Your settings will be retained from the previous version.

 == Changelog ==

+= 1.5 =
+* Added a FileServe checker.
+* Added Turkish translation.
+* Added GoogleVideo and Megavideo embed support.
+* Fixed Megaupload links being reported with an "Unknown error" message when it should be "Not found".
+* Fixed a couple of bugs in the Rapidshare and MediaFire checkers.
+* Updated German translation.
+* Updated Italian translation.
+* Updated Portuguese translation.
+* The explanatory text for the broken link CSS and removed link CSS inputs can now be translated.
+* Tested on WP 3.4-alpha-20291.

 = 1.4 =
 * Added an option to send post authors notifications about broken links in their posts.